 Back flexibility and strength go hand in hand.
-Whether you want to achieve yoga poses like the wheel or eliminate back pain and reduce the risk of injury, you will find that doing regular lower back strengthening exercises is key as well as improving your back flexibility.
+Whether you want to achieve yoga poses like the wheel or eliminate back pain and reduce the risk of injury, you will find that doing regular lower back strengthening exercises is critical to improving your back flexibility.
 Yoga has transformed how I move my body.
-It has everything to offer when it comes to stenght and flexibility.
+It has everything to offer when it comes to strength and flexibility.
 This is why I think you will enjoy these yoga-inspired exercises as much as I do.

 Why Lower Back Strengthening Exercises?

 You may wonder why today’s routine focuses on lower back strengthening exercises.
-I have been finding lower back strength to be crucial to improve my wheel.
+I have been finding lower back strength crucial to improving my wheel.
 Moreover, lower back strengthening exercises will improve your posture and decrease back pain.
-I used to have to go to the chiropractor on a regular basis because I had lower back pain.
+I used to have to go to the chiropractor regularly because I had lower back pain.
 Not anymore!

 How Often You Should Do Lower Back Strengthening Exercises

 I recommend you practice today’s routine three times a week until you notice back flexibility and strength gains.
 It’s a quick routine, only 10-15 minutes long.
 I know you can find time to squeeze it into your day.
 You won’t regret it, as back flexibility progress happens quickly!
 Then, move on to some of my more advanced routines like How to Stretch for Back Flexibility (Follow Along Routine).